srikavin/blog/content/posts/pwnable.tw - applestore/index.md

 +++
 title = "pwnable.tw - applestore"
+description = """
-description = """Writeup of pwnable.tw's applestore challenge.
-We abuse a stack-based buffer overflow to gain remote code execution by overlaying the stack frame on top of the Global Offset Table.""" date = 2020-08-27 updated = 2020-11-06 aliases = ["/posts/5f478a835f6cee02e28f045a-pwnabletw-applestore"]
+Writeup of pwnable.tw's applestore challenge.
+We abuse a stack-based buffer overflow to gain remote code \
+execution by overlaying the stack frame on top of the Global Offset Table. \
+"""
+date = 2020-08-27
+updated = 2020-11-06
+aliases = ["/posts/5f478a835f6cee02e28f045a-pwnabletw-applestore"]